et9719/GreenwoodAS/README.md

 - Each section on the services page has a short description of what the service is.

-- These descriptions come alsongside an image of the sevice to make it easier and faster for customers to identify which service it is that they require.
+- These descriptions come alongside an image of the service to make it easier and faster for customers to identify which service it is that they require.

 <img src="assets/images/services-sec.png" alt="Image of the services page">

 ### Contact Us Page

-- The contact us page has the companies information (email address and phone number) if the user would like to talk directly to a member of staff.
+- The contact us page has the company’s information (email address and phone number) if the user would like to talk directly to a member of staff.

-- The page also incudes a form that enables the user to leave a message for client.
+- The page also includes a form that enables the user to leave a message for client.
 This form allows the user to leave a description of their request but also takes certain information to allow the client to get in contact via either email or phone with the user to answer any questions.

 <img src="assets/images/contact-sec.png" alt="Image of the contact us page">